angaityel/wotr-re/README.md

 Launch War of the Roses game without backend.
 - Everything's unlocked.
 - Practice and training with bots works.
 - Multiplayer works!
-Select Multiplayer - Join or Host(You can change map and game mode).
+Select Multiplayer - Server Browser (dedicated servers) or Multiplayer - Join or Host (player hosted servers).
 ## Using
 > [!WARNING]
 > Use at your own risk.